-If your kid needs an Android phone, these are the ones we recommend getting
+If your kid needs an Android phone, these are the ones we recommend

-Best Phones for Kids Android Central 2020
+Best phones for kids Android Central 2021

-When trying to figure out what the best phone for kids, there are a lot of factors to consider.
-Deciding at what age they should get a phone is entirely up to you, but when you do go out and pick one up, you want to make sure you're getting something worthwhile.
-Important things to consider are security, ease of use, and of course, budget.
-Lucky for you, there are tons of great handsets that your kid and wallet will equally love.
+When trying to figure out the best phone for kids, there are many factors to consider.
+Deciding what age your child should get a phone is entirely up to you, but when it's time, you want to make sure you're getting something worthwhile.
+As a parent or guardian, the most important features to look for include security, ease of use, and of course, budget.
+Lucky for you, there are tons of great handsets that your kid, and wallet, will equally love.
 We think the Pixel 4a is the best all-around choice, but if it's not catching your fancy, there are plenty of other stellar phones on this list.

-- Best Overall: Google Pixel 4a
+- Best overall: Google Pixel 4a Android Smartphone

-- Best Non-Android Phone: iPhone SE
+- Best non-Android phone: iPhone SE 64GB

-- Best for Small Hands: Palm Phone
+- Best for small hands: Palm Phone

-- Best for Younger Kids: Coolpad Dyno Smartwatch
+- Best for younger kids: GizmoWatch 2

-- Best for Slightly Older Kids: TickTalk 3 Smartwatch
+- Best for slightly older kids: TickTalk 4 Smartwatch

-Best Overall: Google Pixel 4a
+Best overall: Google Pixel 4a

 Buying a phone for your kid is a balancing act of getting something they'll want to use and having excellent security, all without spending a fortune.
 In our eyes, the Pixel 4a best fits that bill.